yusdacra/nix-cargo-integration/README.md

 ## `workspace.metadata.nix` attributes

+NOTE: If `root` does not point to a workspace, all of the attributes listed here will be available in `package.metadata.nix`.

 - `systems`: systems to enable for the flake (type: list)
     - defaults to `defaultSystems` of `nixpkgs`
 - `toolchain`: rust toolchain to use (type: one of "stable", "beta" or "nightly")
     - if `rust-toolchain` file exists, it will be used instead of this attribute

+### `preCommitHooks` attributes

+- `enable`: whether to enable pre commit hooks (type: boolean)

 ### `cachix` attributes